- Pro Video

-Many pro and semi-pro digital cameras have the option of capturing RAW files, which unlike JPEGs, TIFFs, and other file formats contain all of the data captured during the exposure in an unedited format.
-When processed, RAW files can be adjusted far more extensively than images captured in other imaging formats, and can be saved as JPEGs, TIFFs, etc. The original RAW file remains unaltered and can be reprocessed at any time for other purposes.
+Many pro and semi-pro digital cameras include the option for capturing raw files, which—unlike JPEGs, TIFFs, and other file formats—contain all of the data captured during the exposure in an unedited format.
+When processed, raw files can be adjusted far more extensively than images captured in other imaging formats, and can be saved as JPEGs, TIFFs, etc. The original raw file remains unaltered and can be reprocessed at any time for other purposes.

-Red eye is the term used to describe the reddened pupils of the eyes that sometimes occurs when photographing people or pets with an electronic flash.
-The red color appears when the pupil of the eye is dilated, usually in a low-light environment when the light of the flash strikes the rear portion of the eye and illuminates the blood vessels there.
-Red eye can often be avoided by placing the flash further than 6" from the camera lens.
+Red-eye is the term used to describe the reddened pupils of a subject’s eyes that sometimes occurs when photographing people or pets with an electronic flash.
+This effect often occurs when the pupil of the eye is dilated, usually in a low-light environment.
+The red color appears as a result of the light from the flash striking the rear portion of the eye and illuminating the blood vessels.
+Red-eye can often be avoided by placing the flash farther than 6" from the camera lens.

-The reason red eye is most common with compact digital cameras is because the flashtube is often adjacent to the lens and enters the pupil of a subject head on.
-A common pre-capture cure for red eye is to bounce the flash onto an adjacent wall or ceiling, which softens the light and eliminates any red-eye effects.
+The reason red-eye is most common with compact digital cameras is because the flashtube is often adjacent to the lens, thereby causing light to enter a subject’s pupil head-on.
+A common pre-capture cure for red-eye is to bounce the flash onto an adjacent wall or ceiling, which softens the light and eliminates any red-eye effects.

 A method of reducing or eliminating red-eye from flash photographs by using a short burst of light, or pre-flash, to momentarily “stop-down” the pupils of the subject’s eyes prior to the actual flash exposure.
 Some cameras have a built-in pre-flash that fires several times to coax the pupils into contracting, before making the final flash and image capture.
 Red-eye can also be eliminated electronically after the fact in many photo-editing programs.
-Many digital cameras contain software applications that electronically eliminate red eye in camera.
+Many digital cameras contain software applications that electronically eliminate red-eye in-camera, as well.

-A reflex camera is one that utilizes a mirror system to reflect the light (the image) coming through the lens to a visible screen.
-The image seen in the camera's viewfinder is the same image that strikes the camera's imaging sensor (or film plane).
+A reflex camera is one that utilizes a mirror system to reflect the light (or latent image) coming through the lens to a visible screen.
+The image seen in the camera's viewfinder is identical to what strikes the camera's imaging sensor (or film plane).
 This system provides the most accurate way to frame and focus.
 The reflex system avoids the parallax problem that plagues most direct view cameras.
 Reflex cameras are also called SLRs or DSLRs.

 The ability to trip the camera shutter from a distance using a cable release or wireless transmitter / transceiver.

-Refers to the number of pixels, both horizontally and vertically, used to either capture an image or display it.
-The higher the resolution is, the finer the image details will be.
+Refers to the number of pixels, both horizontally and vertically, used to either capture or display an image.
+The higher the resolution, the finer the image detail will be.

 RGB Color (Red Green Blue)

 In HDSLR terms, this is a support and focus system designed especially for capturing video footage with an HDSLR camera.
-Since the ergonomics of the DSLR camera were not meant for the process of video capture, and HDSLR rig provides the support, focusing and monitoring capabilites that are more inherent in single-purpose video cameras.
+Since the ergonomics of the DSLR camera were not meant for the process of video capture, an HDSLR rig provides the support, focusing, and monitoring capabilities that are more inherent in single-purpose video cameras.

 Saturation is the depth of the colors within a photographic image.
 Photographs with deep levels of color are described as being heavily saturated.
 A photograph with lighter levels of saturation is described as having a muted color palette.
 A totally desaturated color photograph becomes monotone—or black and white.